 I love this rain barrel option.
 I’m probably partial because we have a few of these set-up around our property.
 They are very sturdy and work great for storing lots of rainwater.
 I actually use them to water my livestock.

 However, what makes this tutorial so great is the fact that she not only includes details on how to build it.
 But she also includes details about the mistakes she made and how you can learn from those mistakes to have great success with you DIY water catchment system.

 4. The Handy Man Rain Barrel

 I love this rain barrel idea.
-The reason is because it looks great and very functional.
-But it can also be build on a budget.
+The reason is that it looks great and very functional.
+But it can also be built on a budget.
 According to the site, a budget of only $100.
 That isn’t bad considering the money you’ll be saving yourself on your water bill (or electricity if on a well.)

 So the site gives you a great materials list and walks you through the build in ample detail.
 And it does offer a couple of pictures to help out visual learners (such as myself)